mph-/lcapy/doc/overview.rst

    ────────────────
           s

-Notice the result is a rational function of `s`.
-Remember impedance is a frequency domain concept.
-A rational function can be formatted in a number of different ways, for example,
+Impedance expressions are rational functions (of :math:`\omega` or :math:`s`) and can be formatted in a number of different ways, for example,

    >>> n.Z(s).ZPK()
       ⎛      ____    ⎞ ⎛      ____    ⎞